scriptingislife/HTTP-Info/README.md

 # HTTP-Info
 Homebrewed urlscan.io in a docker container.
+Screenshot a website and log web requests.

 # Try It Out